Heart & Vascular Institute

 Peripheral artery disease affects millions of Americans and increases the risk of heart disease, heart attack, and stroke.
-Heart & Vascular Institute in Dearborn, Detroit, and Southfield, Michigan, is a full-service cardiology practice that offers advanced diagnostic testing and treatment for peripheral artery disease to improve health and reduce your complications.
+Heart & Vascular Institute in Wayne, Dearborn, Detroit, and Southfield, Michigan, is a full-service cardiology practice that offers advanced diagnostic testing and treatment for peripheral artery disease to improve health and reduce your complications.
 To schedule an evaluation, contact the office most convenient to you by phone or online today.

 Peripheral artery disease refers to a narrowing of your peripheral arteries due to a buildup of plaque along the blood vessel wall, which decreases the flow of oxygen-rich blood to your organs and body parts.